esilver0/CATT/sslstrip-experiment.md

     http://client.sslstrip.ch-geni-net.instageni.maxgigapop.net:6080/vnc.html?host=client.sslstrip.ch-geni-net.instageni.maxgigapop.net&port=6080
 ```
+You should not press Ctrl‑C. If you do, rerun the last command.
+To leave the screen without ending it press Ctrl‑A, then Ctrl‑D.

 Open this URL in a browser.
 (A recent version of Google Chrome is recommended.)
 Enter a password when prompted.
 Then, at the terminal, run